19-1-skku-oss/2019-1-OSS-E4/proj/README.md

 * server.c

 First execute server.c in a terminal and then client.c in a different terminal.
 Enables communication between two terminals.

+### Project Purpose
+ We have undertaken this project to effectively manage algorithms.
+Therefore, I hope that the other people who see this (Like you!) will look at the project and give a lot of advice.
+It will enrich our algorithms!